GOUDA-DESIGN

 On the right is model 620.

-Yet another one.
-Falsified PZH markings.
-The '6 dots' marks never existed with PZH.
-Looks like the same painter in style.
-A big thank you to Adam, Barbara, David, Henk, Jan, Hotze & Elly, Joe, Friggo and all collectors for pictures and information on these items.
-We have had a tremendous response from this Gouda Copies page - thank you for all of your comments.
-Gouda Copies Part 2
+A big thank you to Adam, Barbara, David, Henk, Jan, Hotze & Elly, Joe, Friggo and all collectors for pictures and information.
+We have tremendous responses from Gouda Copies pages.
+Thank you for all of your comments.